WGY-FM: Smooth Jazz

 Today's Jazz used clips from Spyro Gyra's "Morning Dance" and Rick Braun's "Club Harlem" featuring Peter White as bumpers.
 WHRL aimed for "stress management" with its song list and format.
 In 1999, Brant Curtiss, then DJ, Station Programmer, and Director/Creative Services for WHRL described the station:

 "Our ratings rise continuously through the day.
-During evenings with our Today's Jazz Tonight and Lights Out programs, the numbers go through the roof - No. 1 and 2 in certain demos - and we are kicking the hell out of 41 stations in Albany.
+During evenings with our 'Today's Jazz Tonight' and 'Lights Out' programs, the numbers go through the roof - No. 1 and 2 in certain demos - and we are kicking the hell out of 41 stations in Albany.
 That's because the format fits the function, and our function is stress management.
 When people leave work and are driving home, we're like a decompression chamber for them.
 It's sad, but our morning show is almost not a factor: middays are more like morning for us.
 That doesn't mean you should waste mornings; you've got to go after it.
 With great songs like "Urban Turban," Kombo and Brian Tarquin's "Darlin' Darlin' Baby," you can pump up your sound.
 They have very strong hooks.
 Songs that are very smooth complement them and offer balance."

-Ownership and management
+Ownership changes

-Dame Media Inc. purchased WHRL, a 6,000-watt station, in 1996 from Regal Broadcasting, Inc. of Rensselaer.
+Dame Media Inc. purchased WHRL in 1996 from Regal Broadcasting, Inc. of Rensselaer.
 Dame Media paid $2.63 million.
 That year, Congress had enacted new ownership rules raising the limit in the market size of the Capital Region from four stations to seven.
 The enactment precipitated a seller's market.
 At the time of Dame Media's purchase, WHRL had a 1.7 percent share of listeners aged 12 and up putting it in 12th place in the area.
 In 1994, the station had a revenue of $500,000.

-In 1997, Dame Media hired Peter Baumann as station manager of WHRL "Today's Jazz."
+In 1997, Dame Media hired Peter Baumann as station manager of WHRL "Today's Jazz".
 Previously, Baumann had been director of sales for other Capital District Radio Stations WPYX and WTRY.
 Another Dame Media hire in that year was Brant Curtiss as operations manager for WHRL.
-Previously Curtiss had been production director of WTPA/WVNC in Harrisburg, Pennsylvania.
+Previously Curtiss had been production director of stations in Harrisburg, Pennsylvania.
 Dame Media Inc. was acquired by Clear Channel Communications Inc. in 1998 for $85 million in stock and debt.